MasoudMoghaddasi/Reinforcement-learning/README.md

 ![plot](./Maze%20Solver%20GUI/Images/GUI.PNG)

 User Interface of the Maze Solver GUI.
-For runing the GUI, please use HW1.m provided in the Maze Solver GUI directory.
+For accessing the GUI, please run HW1.m provided in the Maze Solver GUI directory.
 #
 ### History:
     2015  The first official version of the GUI by Masoud Moghaddasi